okuzucu20/description-removal/README.md

 you can find fg and bg descriptions from final.json and I will provide you the masks from google drive.

 # TODO:
+1) **Dataset Generation with blip3**
     - generate scene descriptions from blip3(xmem) use prompts regarding erkut hoca's idea (fg is x scene is y generate me a prompt that is not 1-mask region but background)
     - generate a training metadata file from those scene descriptions
     - start training from blip3 generations with the following configs:
         - ortho_loss_coeff: 1, use_ortho_loss: True, use_new_subspace_projection: True
         - ortho_loss_coeff: 0.1, use_ortho_loss: True, use_new_subspace_projection: True
         - ortho_loss_coeff: 1, use_ortho_loss: False, use_new_subspace_projection: True
         - ortho_loss_coeff: 0.1, use_ortho_loss: False, use_new_subspace_projection: True
         - ortho_loss_coeff: 1, use_ortho_loss: True, use_new_subspace_projection: False
         - ortho_loss_coeff: 1, use_ortho_loss: True, use_new_subspace_projection: False
         - no orthogonal loss or subspace projection just mse
+2) **Performance evaluation of Mask Inversion**
+    - Use clipaway projection block of maskinversion embeddings and generate images with them using ip adapter with the following setup:
+        - ip adapter generation with fg only embeddings generated from mask inversion
+        - ip adapter generation with fb only embeddings generated from mask inversion
+        - ip adapter generation with clipaway projection using bg and fg embeddings generated from mask inversion